iterorganization/SimDB/docs/user_guide.md

 simdb simulation push <SIM_ID>
 ```

 This will upload all the metadata associated with your simulation to the remote server as well as taking copies of all input and output data specified.
-The exact method of copying the file will depend on the type of the data URI, i.e. for `file` URIs the data is copied using an HTTP data transfer, whereas for `imas` URIs the IMAS API is used to copy the data.
+For non-IMAS data the `file` URIs will be used to locate the files to transfer, whereas for `imas` URIs SimDB will discover which files need to be transferred based on the IMAS backend specified in the URI.
+The files are copied to the server using an HTTP data transfer.

 ## Pulling simulations from a remote

 The mirror to pushing simulations is the `pull` command.
 This command will pull the simulation metadata from the SimDB remote to your local SimDB database and download the simulation data into a directory of your choosing.
 Once you have pulled a simulation it will appear in any local SimDB queries you perform.
-The comman looks as follows:
+The command looks as follows:

 ```bash
 simdb simulation pull [REMOTE] <SIM_ID> <DIRECTORY>